rgoerwit/pi-cardano-node-setup/README.md

 -o    Overclocking value (should be something like, e.g., 2100 for a Pi 4) -p    Listen port (default 3000)
 -r    Install RDP
--s    Subnet where server resides (e.g., 192.168.34.0/24); only used if you enable RDP (-r) (not recommended) -u    User who will run the executables and in whose home directory the executables will be installed -w    Specify a libsodium version (defaults to the wacky version the Cardano project recommends) -v    DHCP to a specific VLAN
--x    Don't recompile anything big
+-s    Networks to allow SSH from (comma-separated, CIDR) -u    User who will run the executables and in whose home directory the executables will be installed -w    Specify a libsodium version (defaults to the wacky version the Cardano project recommends) -v    Enable vlan <number> on eth0; DHCP to that VLAN; disable eth0 interface -x    Don't recompile anything big, like ghc, libsodium, and cardano-node
 ```

 ## Motivation